Meet Carter

 A colorful graphic with a thank you message for supporters of Hope Kids and Hopeland, featuring a stylized hand with colored finger segments.

 Carter was diagnosed with stage 4 neuroblastoma when he was just six months old.
-The tumor was in the baby’s adrenal gland and had spread throughout his little body.
+The tumor was in his adrenal gland and had spread throughout his little body.

-After 14 rounds of chemotherapy, multiple surgeries, and an infectious disease in his central line, Carter survived.
+After 14 rounds of chemotherapy, multiple surgeries, and an infection in his central line, Carter survived.

 Carter is planning to study business and political science at University of Mississippi.